lcov29/knowledgeBase/IT/SoftwareDevelopment/Languages/JavaScript/DataStructures/javascript_array.md

 #### **copyWithin()**

-Shallow copies part `[start, end)` of an array to another location in the same array.
+Shallow copies array range `[start, end)` to another location in the same array.
 The element at the target location are replaced, so that the length of the array does not change.

 ```javascript
 array.copyWithin(targetIndex, startIndex, ?endIndex);